Councillor Kia Pope is a Green Party member who was elected in May 2024 to Portland Town Council for Underhill ward.

 07810 578187

 Catherine Bennett was the Green Party candidate on Portland for Dorset Council in May 2024.
-She came fourth, 90 votes behind the third of the three winners.
+She came fourth with 785 votes, missing out by just 90 votes on one of the three council seats.

 Latest portland news